xurxodiz/foundryvtt-gl/README.md

 Galician translation of core FoundryVTT and other systems and modules.

-Pending approval for the module browser.
-In the meantime, install manually using the manifest URL.
+Available in the integrated module browser (or manually using the manifest URL).

 To enable it in your world, go to Game Settings > Manage modules and enable the `FoundryVTT en Galego` module, then go to Game Settings > Configure Settings and change the Language to Galego.